-Paksha: The whole month or Maas is divided into two Pakshas of fifteen days each.
+Paksha: The whole month or Maas is divided into two Paksha of fifteen days each.

 Shukla Paksha or bright fortnight

 When the moon is waxing, it is called Shukla Paksha or bright fortnight.
-The last day which is the brightest and has a full moon is called Puranmasi or Purnima or end of the month.
+The last day of Shukla Paksha, which is the brightest and has a full moon is called Puranmasi or Purnima or end of the month.

 A child born in Shukla Paksha is considered lucky, even if the individual A diagram showing exact position of planets in signs at time of birth of an individual prepared with the help of time, date and place of birth More is not so good.